jamesnyika/SNOWUseCases/10-Invoking Web Services.md

 # Invoking Web Services and Passing Business Data

 ServiceNow has a number of documented examples on invoking web services such as those listed [here](https://docs.servicenow.com/bundle/istanbul-application-development/page/integrate/examples/concept/c_InboundWebServiceExamples.html)
+Every invocation of REST / SOAP services in ServiceNow supports passing business data from any table to the service.

 The primary methods of invoking web services are :
 ### From a workflow : configure a custom Rest Activity